binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/reference/private-repos.md

 ## SSH accessed repository

-For using an SSH accessed private repository as a module for the layer these considerations have to be kept in mind.
+To source a Terraform module from a private repository in a layer via an SSH connection these considerations have to be kept in mind.

 Leverage CLI will mount the host's SSH-Agent socket into the Levarage Toolbox container, this way your keys are accessed in a secure way.